dmlc/dgl/featgraph/README.md

-# Featgraph
+# FeatGraph-DGL

+FeatGraph is an efficient backend for Graph Neural Networks based on TVM.

-Dynamic linking featgraph kernels compiled with TVM.
+This folder contains the code for DGL to dynamically linking featgraph kernels compiled with TVM.

 Reference: [TVM Tutorial on Deploy TVM Module using C++ API](https://tvm.apache.org/docs/deploy/cpp_deploy.html).